Last Updated on June 22, 2026 by Daniel Globe

 - Free CTA parking for the first 10 minutes eases quick drop-offs.

-For transportation options, you can book FlyAway shuttles, taxis, rental cars, or public transit ahead of time for smoother travel.
+For transportation, you can book FlyAway shuttles, taxis, rental cars, or public transit ahead of time.
+If you need accessible service, LAX offers designated ground transportation for travelers with disabilities.

 How to Navigate Terminal 6